Lethe (Person of Interest): Present day

 Having regained consciousness, Reese (Jim Caviezel) has left the team without giving any answers.
 Despite Finch's (Michael Emerson) insistence that he has not received any numbers from the Machine, he is actually ignoring its calls to avoid receiving the numbers.

 After a talk with Root (Amy Acker), Finch decides to work on the next number: Arthur Claypool (Saul Rubinek), an IT consultant whom Finch seems to recognize.
-Claypool has been admitted into the hospital after being diagnosed with Glioblastoma, a brain tumor and his memory often fails to remember certain things.
+Claypool has been admitted into the hospital after being diagnosed with glioblastoma, a type of brain tumor, and his memory often fails to remember certain things.
 Shaw (Sarah Shahi) poses as a doctor in the hospital and discovers that Claypool has a Secret Service security detail.
-She later overhears a conversation of Claypool with his wife (Camryn Manheim), where he states he needs to fix something called "Samaritan".
-Shaw and Finch find that Claypool worked for the National Security Agency and "Samaritan" was one of its cancelled projects.
+She later overhears a conversation of Claypool with his wife (Camryn Manheim), in which he states that he needs to fix something called "Samaritan".
+Shaw and Finch find that Claypool worked for the National Security Agency and that "Samaritan" was one of its cancelled projects.

-Shaw infiltrates one of Claypool's MRI scan and finds that he was injected with Sodium thiopental and he is actually being questioned.
-Shaw is detained by Agent Easton (Tom Degnan) and questioned why she is interested in Claypool.
+Shaw infiltrates one of Claypool's MRI scans and finds that he was injected with sodium thiopental for the purpose of questioning.
+Shaw is detained by Agent Easton (Tom Degnan) and questioned regarding her interest in Claypool.
 However, Easton is poisoned while eating and falls unconscious.
 Shaw and Finch then discover that the people questioning Claypool are from Vigilance.
-A team led by Peter Collier (Leslie Odom Jr.) soon arrives at the hospital and forces Shaw and Claypool's wife to try to get him out of his room.
+A team led by Peter Collier (Leslie Odom Jr.) soon arrives at the hospital and forces Shaw and Claypool's wife to extricate him from his room.
 Claypool resists as his memory fails to recognize them, until Finch arrives and Claypool recognizes him as a friend from the MIT.